 Or, be prepared.
 Barcelona is a cosmopolitan, modern city.
 But, believe it or not, some people still don’t speak English!
 Rather than just repeating the same question in English, only louder, why not learn some Spanish phrases?
 Please, thank you, good morning etc. should be in everyone’s repertoire, but asking for directions, explaining dietary requirements, and conveying ailments in Spanish will not only be useful, it’ll help you avoid the ‘Brit abroad’ stereotype.

 Keep fed and watered

 Hunting down the best food joints is a challenge for even the most experienced MWC attendee.
 However, like family recipes and priceless heirlooms, secrets of the tastiest/most edible food outlets in the Fira do get passed down the ranks.
 If you’re not privy to these nuggets of wisdom, make sure you instead keep (healthy) snacks and bottled water with you at all times, and take regular tea/coffee breaks.

 Harness the technical genius of WhatsApp and create an MWC group with colleagues.
 The Babel team does this every year at MWC, making it easy to stay in touch with others at the show as well as those enjoying the quietude of the London office.
 Communicating effectively with everyone will also ensure that no (wo)man is left standing at the Fira after a long day of briefings and meetings.
-A word of warning: WhatsApp has not yet introduced its rumoured edit and recall feature, which is worth bearing in mind before sending that ‘hilarious’ photo of you and a colleague partying with BFFs Jose and Manuel at 6am after too many sangrias.
+A word of warning: WhatsApp messages can only be edited 15 minutes after they’re sent, which is worth bearing in mind before sending that ‘hilarious’ photo of you and a colleague partying with BFFs Jose and Manuel at 6 am after too many sangrias.

 Stock up on stash